Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Introduction

 \section{Introduction}

-The oceanic circulation emerges from a suite of linear and nonlinear dynamical processes that act over a broad range of space and time scales.
+Ocean circulation emerges from a suite of linear and nonlinear dynamical processes that act over a broad range of spatial and temporal scales.
 The flow field is markedly inhomogeneous and characterized by waves, instabilities, and turbulent eddies, each of which are subject to a variety of energetic sources and sinks.
-The mesoscale defines a key band of spatial scales where ocean flows are largely geostrophic and where kinetic energy peaks \cite{wunsch2007past}.
+The mesoscale defines a key band of spatial scales where ocean flows are largely geostrophic and where kinetic energy peaks \cite{wunsch2007past,Storer2022}.
 Correspondingly, it is widely recognized that flow at the ocean mesoscales, and its response to changes in atmospheric forcing, are fundamental to the large-scale circulation and central for regional and global transport of heat and biogeochemical tracers \cite{FerrariWunsch09}.

 However, significant gaps remain in our understanding of the mesoscale flows and their role in ocean circulation and climate.
-In particular, from a numerical modeling perspective, despite the ever-increasing ability to conduct simulations with mesoscale eddy-rich general circulation models (GCMs), accurately resolving these scales in routine climate-scale (order centuries and longer) simulations remains prohibitively expensive; e.g., \cite{Griffiesetal15}.
+In particular, from a numerical modeling perspective, despite the ever-increasing ability to conduct simulations with mesoscale eddy-rich OGCM, accurately resolving these scales in routine climate-scale (order centuries and longer) simulations remains the exception rather than the norm \cite<e.g. see>{Griffiesetal15}.
 We are thus confronted with the need for mesoscale eddy parameterizations for the foreseeable future \cite{Pearsonetal17}.

 A central question of physical oceanography, and in particular the eddy parameterization problem, concerns a characterization of flow features according to length-scale.
 This question motivates the goal of this paper, which is to provide a length-scale decomposition of the global ocean geostrophic kinetic energy, and to study the seasonal variations of this decomposition.
-This goal has previously been unavailable due to limitations of the commonly used Fourier spectral methods, which are unsuited to global ocean analysis due to the complex geometry of ocean basins.
-We thus make use of a coarse-graining method that does not share the limitations of Fourier analysis.
-This paper thus serves to detail the use of coarse-graining for the purpose of decomposing ocean kinetic energy, and in so doing we uncover some rather novel features of the ocean surface circulation as a function of length scale.
+This goal has previously been out of reach due to limitations of the commonly used Fourier spectral methods, which are unsuited to global ocean analysis due to the complex geometry of ocean basins.
+We thus make use of a Coarse-Graining (CG) method that does not share the limitations of Fourier analysis.
+This paper serves to detail the use of coarse-graining for the purpose of decomposing ocean kinetic energy, and in so doing we uncover novel features of the ocean surface circulation as a function of length and time scales.